OrteliusAB/inorigojs/docs/docs/documentation/inorigoapi.md

 Function | Description
 --- | ---
-registerModule(requestBody) |   Submits a request that an external module is to be added to the system registerDependency(requestBody) |   Register that a requester is depnding on some resource getModule(enabled)  |   List the available modules deleteModule(uuid)  |   Delete operation that marks a module for removal.
-Note that the module is not removed until a system administrator appproves the request deleteDependency(requestBody)   |   Remove a registered dependency from the specified requester
+registerModule(requestBody) |   Submits a request that an external module is to be added to the system getModule(enabled)  |   List the available modules deleteModule(uuid)  |   Delete operation that marks a module for removal.
+Note that the module is not removed until a system administrator appproves the request

 ## Favorite
 The Favorite API allows you to execute operations in the Inorigo favorite web services: